Let’s Explore a New Destination This Diwali

 4. Jaisalmer, Rajasthan: The ‘Golden City’ attracts tourists from all across the world, thanks to its royal history, the great Jaisalmer Fort, splendid havelis including Patwon-ki-Haveli, Amar Sagar, and Nathmalji-ki-Haveli.

 5. Agra, Uttar Pradesh: Agra, the city housing one of the wonders of the world – Taj Mahal, stands in the list of almost everyone’s must-visit list.
-The main attractions in Agra include the Agra Fort, Swami Bagh, Sikandra complex, and Itmad-ud-Daulah’s Tomb.
+The main attractions in Agra include the Agra Fort, Swami Bagh, Sikandra complex, and Itmad-Ud-Daulah’s Tomb.
+Hotel booking is easy as there are a variety of hotels in Agra near Taj Mahal.

 6. Jaipur, Rajasthan: The magnificent Amer Fort, Hawa Mahal, Jal Mahal, exquisite temples reflecting royal Rajput culture make Jaipur a great option travel destination especially for history and culture lovers.